Kernix13/beginner-git-commands/README.md

 To pull changes from GitHub to your machine use `git pull origin master` or just `git pull` if you set the upstream already.
 Make sure you are on the master branch.
 What `git pull` does is merge all the changes present in the remote repository to the local working directory.

+NOTE: Something is wrong when making changes from a branch I created for my repo.

 ## Forking and cloning

 Here is a list of commands from [how-to-setup-freecodecamp-locally.md](https://github.com/freeCodeCamp/freeCodeCamp/blob/main/docs/how-to-setup-freecodecamp-locally.md 'How to set up freeCodeCamp locally').